top of page

 Life as a video game translator

 Translating video games from French into English sounds like a lot of fun and it can be, but there's much more to video game translation than meets the eye.
 A fellow professional translator, Sandra Mouton, has just published an article about the realities of working in this field in the SFT's French-language magazine, Traduire.
 The latest issue is entirely devoted to games and translation.
-If you've ever wondered what it's like to translate and proofread video games for a living, this article is well worth reading.
-Although, currently the article is only available in French.
+If you've ever wondered what it's like to translate and proofread video games for a living, this article is worth reading.
+Although, currently it's only available in French.

 bottom of page